 I’ve faced challenges, brick walls, molehills, stumbling blocks, you name it.
 I deal with a wide range of emotions on a daily basis but this is what I’ve asked for.
 I needed to be shaken up and awaken from the slumber that was my life.
 I want to be challenged.
 I want to make mistakes and learn from them.
 I want to grow.

-I’d love to share with you a few things that I’m learning through this internship.
+I’d love to share with you a few things that I’m learning about being an intern through this internship.

 To-do lists are so real.
 Things can get messy pretty quickly.
 It’s easy to get overwhelmed if you don’t have a process to get things under control.
 Do what works for you.